malahierba-lab/token/README.md

 **4.- Delete the Token**

-When you don't need the token (for example, your user already setup a new password in password reset lifecycle) you can delete it:
+When you don't need the token anymore (for example, your user already setup a new password in password reset lifecycle) you can delete it:

     $token->delete();